Dover, Delaware

 Dover (/ˈdoʊvər/ DOH-vər) is the capital and the second-most populous city of the U.S. state of Delaware, after Wilmington.
-It is also the county seat of Kent County and the principal city of the Dover metropolitan statistical area, which encompasses all of Kent County and is part of the Philadelphia–Wilmington–Camden, PA–NJ–DE–MD, combined statistical area.
+It is also the county seat of Kent County and the principal city of the Dover metropolitan statistical area, which encompasses all of Kent County and is part of the Philadelphia metropolitan area.
 It is located on the St. Jones River in the Delaware River coastal plain.
 It was named by William Penn for Dover in Kent, England (for which Kent County is named).
-As of 2020, its population was 39,403.
+As of 2024, its population was estimated as 40,191.

 Etymology

-The city is named after Dover, Kent, in England.
+The city is named after Dover, in Kent, England.
 First recorded in its Latinised form of Portus Dubris, the name derives from the Brythonic word for waters (dwfr in Middle Welsh).
 The same element is present in the town's French (Douvres) and Modern Welsh (Dofr) forms.

 History

 Dover was founded as the court town for newly established Kent County in 1683 by William Penn, the proprietor of the territory generally known as the "Lower Counties on the Delaware."
 Later, in 1717, the city was officially laid out by a special commission of the Delaware General Assembly.
 The capital of the state of Delaware was moved here from New Castle in 1777 because of its central location and relative safety from British raiders on the Delaware River.
 Because of an act passed in October 1779, the assembly elected to meet at any place in the state they saw fit, meeting successively in Wilmington, Lewes, Dover, New Castle, and Lewes again, until it finally settled down permanently in Dover in October 1781.
 The city's central square, known as The Green, was the location of many rallies, troop reviews, and other patriotic events.
 To this day, The Green remains the heart of Dover's historic district and is the location of the Delaware Supreme Court and the Kent County Courthouse.

 Dover was most famously the home of Caesar Rodney, the popular wartime leader of Delaware during the American Revolution.
 He is known to have been buried outside Dover, but the precise location of his grave is unknown.
 A cenotaph in his honor is erected in the cemetery of the Christ Episcopal Church near The Green in Dover.